SHRUNKEN MEN

 NOTES IN THE MORNING

-It's the shrunken men, made to feel two inches tall by the powers that be, it's the exiles from proper manhood, who are making a change--drilling thru the king's own walls!
-The artists, gays, geeks, daredevils and commitophobes and womanizers.
-Like Ryker.
+It's the shrunken men, made to feel two inches tall by the powers that be, the exiles from manhood, who make real change--drilling through the walls!
 The real wild men.
 Living in their genes, not their government-issue cover alls.
 Of all the archetypes Bly talks of, the only one real to me is this.
 The wild man.

 I keep thinking of Emily Dickinson's sarcastic trinity: "Burglar, Banker, Father..."

 Still I feel sad.
 I saw a TV documentary on Bly's work with men.
-He radiated a spiritual power and solidity that I hoped would keep him from putting down others on paths he didn't know.
+He radiated a spiritual solidity I hoped would keep him from putting down others on paths he hadn't walked.
+Wrong, wrong, wrong.

-But the other documentary, the one in the night, reminds me: whenever you're feeling two inches tall... maybe you're going where no man has gone before.
+But the other documentary, the one in the night, reminds me: when I'm feeling two inches tall... maybe I'm going where no Bly has gone before.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books